 - Housing Benefit

-The wide-ranging draft legislation, which was presented to the committee for scrutiny at its meeting on 20 June 2018, sets out the government's proposals on:
+- The wide-ranging draft legislation, which was presented to the committee for scrutiny at its meeting on 20 June 2018, set out the government's proposals on:

 The Department for Education launched a consultation about the eligibility for children currently receiving additional support from the government during their education, such as free school meals and additional school funding, in light of the national roll out of Universal Credit.
 (This consultation is about these entitlements in England only.
 Northern Ireland, Scotland and Wales have responsibility for establishing their own criteria for these entitlements).
 The consultation closed on 11 January 2018.